electrode-io/fynpo/packages/fyn/README.md

   - Or just have to juggle a lot of packages as part of your development.

 In particular, when you have inter depending local packages, keeping updates from one to the other can be hard to manage and track.
 With `fyn`, it makes developing complex NodeJS projects that involve many packages very managable.
 It works particularly well with a [lerna] repo.

-If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, you might want to read on to find out more.

 ### `fynlocal` mode